 Charity information: London Youth Choir

-LYC is wanting to welcome more young singers from areas where there are few opportunities for high quality choral singing and, where families have little aspiration for their children to join high profile performing groups like the LYC.
-Too many barriers exist, both financial and social, which is denying talented children a chance to work with leading practitioners and take part in major musical events including their schools that have limited resources.
+LYC is wanting to welcome more young singers from areas where there are few opportunities for high-quality choral singing and where families have little aspiration for their children to join high-profile performing groups like London Youth Choir.
+Too many barriers exist, both financial and social, which are denying talented children a chance to work with leading practitioners and take part in major musical events.
+Invariably, their schools have limited or no resources for singing activities.

-Working in partnership with Music Education Hubs across London, our team of choral specialists aim to make real substantial change to the lives and ambitions of young people across London through the provision of high quality choral provision.
-Our work will be underpinned by a bursary supported pathway which will enable those young people who wish to take part in LYC activities are able to do so, regardless of financial circumstance or background.
+Working in partnership with Music Education Hubs across London, our team of choral specialists aims to make real substantial change to the lives and ambitions of young people across London through the provision of high-quality choral provision.
+Our work will be underpinned by a bursary-supported pathway, which ensures that those young people who wish to take part in LYC activities are able to do so, regardless of financial circumstances or background.

-Provide high quality choral opportunities for young children living in areas of deprivation
+Provide high quality choral opportunities for young people living in areas of high deprivation

 » Select young apprentices through a relaxed and 'fun' singing workshop

-» Make arrangements for them to be escorted to weekly rehearsals, thereby removing all barriers
+» Make arrangements for them to be escorted to and from weekly rehearsals, thereby removing barriers to participation

 » Provide travel bursaries for parents to attend rehearsals and share their children's experiences